OffByNone/Omniscience/README.md

             [ ] Find a way to not duplicate name/icon of device from upper left to the center top of page currently does this as if there are links to the device, device model, manufacturer they are shown in the top center of page
-            [ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add control of device settings under settings tab [ ] Clean up device info tab
+            [ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add ability to change device settings on settings tab [ ] Clean up device info tab
             [ ] Fix popovers not rendering - one liner needs to be fired after jquery and others load, which are dynamically loaded from the back-end
-            [ ] Increase usability on smaller screen sizes - probably a phone/tablet/desktop (phone would look like the panel)
+            [ ] Increase usability on smaller screen sizes - phone/tablet/desktop (phone would look like the panel)

         Home Template

             [ ] Show a grid of devices
             [ ] Show message if no devices found

         About Page
             [ ] Make it

         Add UI Router
         Better error handling

     Back-End

         HTTP Server
             [x] Fix the fxos-web-server so it works in extension context or remove it [ ] Use fxos-web-server for serving the files